 Here are some other valid reasons to evict someone:

-- Violation of rental agreement
+- Violation of an agreement

 - Drug-related issues (using, making and dealing)